The Focus - Our Tax E-Newsletter

 The Earned Income Tax Credit (EITC) was designed to supplement wages for low income workers.
 It is estimated that 25% of eligible filers have not claimed the EITC they could have.
 The amount of the credit depends on income amounts, filing status, and number of dependents.
 If you qualify in a previous year that you did not claim the credit, you may file an amended return for up to three tax years to receive the credit.

-If you have any questions about how these topics can affect your personal income tax situation, please do not hesitate to contact your tax advisor at Dermody, Burke & Brown.
+If you have any questions about how these topics can affect your personal income tax situation, please do not hesitate to contact your tax advisors at Dermody, Burke & Brown.

 The information reflected in this article was current at the time of publication.
 This information will not be modified or updated for any subsequent tax law changes, if any.